Concordium/concordium.github.io/source/shared/net/guides/add-baker-desktop.rst

    - Choose Open to open your baker pool for this baker.
 Click **Continue**.
 Click **Continue** after reviewing the commission rates.
 Enter your Baker metadata URL if you want to provide this information to potential delegators.
 This is optional. **Click Continue**.

    - Choose Closed if you do not want to open a baker pool.
-Click **Continue**.
+Click **Continue** after reviewing the commission rates and Baker metadata URL.

 #.
 You have to export the baker credentials so that you can start the node with the baker keys.
 Select **Export baker credentials** and navigate to the place on your computer where you want to save the file.
 If you're running Windows make sure that **All Files** is selected in **Save as type**.
 Give the file a name and the extension .json, and then click **Save** and navigate to the place on your computer where you want to save the file.